dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 If we try to run the tests directly from Xcode, it won't work right away, instead we get this error message:

 ```
 Scheme "Pods-ChuckNorrisBindings_Tests" is not configured for testing.
-Edit the scheme to enable testing, or cancel the action
+Edit the scheme to enable testing, or cancel the action.
 ```

 We have to fiddle with the schemes CocoaPods generated for us:

-Open the shceme editor:
+Open the scheme editor:

 ![edit the testing scheme](/pics/xcode/manage-schemes.png)